 - No risk of infection (as long as the roller is used by one person and hygiene instructions are followed);

 - Significantly reduced downtime and pain (no downtime or pain with home care rollers);

 - A fraction of the cost.

-Generally, deep ice pick acne scars and deep facial lines will need to be treated by a medical professional using a medical face roller in combination with the homecare rollers and other treatments.
-However, not as deep wider acne scars and other depressed scars, aging, sun damaged and pigmented skin can be treated using homecare rollers.
+Generally, deep ice pick acne scars and deep facial lines will need to be treated by a medical professional using a medical face roller in combination with the home care rollers and other treatments.
+However, not as deep wider acne scars and other depressed scars, ageing, sun damaged and pigmented skin can be treated using home care rollers.